hyriver/py3dep/README.rst

 |

+🚨 **This package is under heavy development and breaking changes are likely to happen.** 🚨

 Features
 --------

-Py3DEP is a part of `Hydrodata <https://github.com/cheginit/hydrodata>`__ software stack and provides access to `3DEP <https://www.usgs.gov/core-science-systems/ngp/3dep>`__ which is a part the National Map services.
-The 3DEP service has multi-resolution sources and depending on the user provided resolution, the data is resampled on server-side based on all the available data sources.
-Py3DEP returns All the requestes as ``xarray.DataArray`` or ``xarray.Dataset`` that allows the user to process the data using all the ``xarray``'s functionalities.
+Py3DEP is a part of `Hydrodata <https://github.com/cheginit/hydrodata>`__ software stack and provides access to `3DEP <https://www.usgs.gov/core-science-systems/ngp/3dep>`__ database which is a part the `National Map services <https://viewer.nationalmap.gov/services/>`__.
+The 3DEP service has multi-resolution sources and depending on the user provided resolution, the data is resampled on the server-side based on all the available data sources.
+Py3DEP returns the requestes as `xarray <https://xarray.pydata.org/en/stable>`__ dataset.
+The 3DEP includes the following layers:
-The following layers are available:

 - DEM
 - Hillshade Gray